 Detecting Short Bursts of Traffic:

 One of the key advantages of SNMP monitoring is its ability to detect short bursts of network traffic.
-These bursts, often referred to as spikes or surges, can cause congestion even if they are brief.
+These packet bursts, often referred to as spikes or surges, can cause congestion even if they are brief.
 Identifying these spikes in network traffic can help administrators take proactive measures to address congestion before it disrupts services.

 Monitoring CPU Utilization: